 The program will accept the following types of documents, if submitted in good order, to demonstrate that an individual has legal authority to establish an account acting as the beneficiary’s Authorized Legal Representative:

 Power of Attorney: a Power of Attorney instrument (such as our Limited Power of Attorney form), a trust agreement, or other legal document proving fiduciary status.

 - be signed by an adult beneficiary who has legal capacity;

-- designate one person to act as attorney in fact or agent (no co-agents but successors allowed);
+- designate one person to act as attorney in fact or agent (no co-agents are allowed but successors are allowed);

-- grant the agent the authority to act in place of the Designated Beneficiary regardless of whether the term “Power of Attorney” is used;
+- grant the agent the authority to act in place of the beneficiary regardless of whether the term “power of attorney” is used;

-- grant the agent the authority or power to manage the banking and other financial institution transactions of the Designated Beneficiary or specifically, the Designated Beneficiary’s Texas ABLE Program Account;
+- grant the agent the authority or power to manage the banking and other financial institution transactions of the beneficiary or specifically, the beneficiary’s Texas ABLE account;

 - be notarized.